hfgbarrigas/filtering-spring-flux/README.md

 TODO
 ======
-remove dangling containers when build fails or it's interrupted (docker ps -> docker kill/stop)
+- remove dangling containers when build fails or it's interrupted (docker ps -> docker kill/stop)
+- Webapp
+- Some improvements, move some values over to properties and leverage configuration server